What is it?

 The YLs Course is a 24-week online course, with optional 6-hour face-to-face and exam components.
 The course consists of 20 modules on a wide variety of teaching topics relating to Young Learners; making it the perfect course for teachers wishing to build on the knowledge gained in their initial teacher training course and better prepare themselves for their YLs classes.
 Participants are expected to spend around 3 hours per week on the course, in order to complete all 20 modules within the specified time at the rate of one module per week.
 There are 4 extra weeks of online access at the end of the course to complete two obligatory written assignments.

 There is also the option of taking the official Cambridge Assessment English TKT:YL exam in San Sebastián (Centre ES409) at the end of the course in order to receive an official Cambridge Assessment English teaching qualification; recognised in countries all over the world.
 The exam will take place three times a year (March, July and November).
 Participants must sit the exam after completion of the online course component and within 12 months of doing so.

-Please note, there will only be two exam sessions in 2021, and these will be on Friday 7th May and Friday 19th November.
+Please note, there will be two exam sessions in 2021: Saturday 8th May & Saturday 20th November

 There is an optional face-to-face component to the course which will be run in our Teacher Training Centre in San Sebastián in May and November.
 During this 6-hour session, teachers will take part in practical activities which will enhance their understanding of the techniques and approaches covered in the online course.

 Please note, there will be no face-to-face sessions in 2023.

 Each participant who successfully completes all elements of the online course within the specified 24 weeks and submits the two pieces of written work will be awarded with a certificate outlining the length and topics covered on The YLs Course.
 Teachers who also complete the face-to-face component will see this reflected in their final course certificate.